-Urbana-Champaign (also referred to as Champaign-Urbana or “C-U”) has the friendly atmosphere of a small town and the facilities of a larger city.
+The twin cities of Urbana and Champaign (also referred to as Champaign-Urbana or "C-U") has the friendly atmosphere of a small town and the facilities of a larger city.
 It has a large international community and is within easy travel distance of Chicago, St. Louis, and Indianapolis.

 What does Urbana-Champaign have to offer?

 Like to shop?
 You can do it here.
 Urbana-Champaign has a wide variety of shops from huge, general department stores and large electronic stores to international food shops and clothing boutiques.
 Some are located on campus and the others are easily accessible by car or public transportation.
 From May to November, you can also enjoy the outdoor Farmer’s Market where fresh fruit and vegetables and arts and crafts are sold.

 Our award-winning public bus system will easily take you almost anywhere you want to go!
 And it’s free for you to ride with your student ID card.